melvidoni/resume/content/authors/admin/_index.md

 ---

-I am a Lecturer at the School of Computing Technologies at [RMIT University](https://www.rmit.edu.au/about/schools-colleges/science).
-I graduated from Universidad Tecnologica Nacional (UTN) as an Information Systems Engineer, where I also received her PhD, with the maximum qualification.
-I am Associate Editor for [rOpenSci](https://ropensci.org/blog/2019/01/31/more_editors/).
+Dr Vidoni is a Lecturer (tenured Assistant Professor) at the School of Computing Technologies at [RMIT University](https://www.rmit.edu.au/about/schools-colleges/science).
+She graduated from Universidad Tecnologica Nacional (UTN) as an Information Systems Engineer, where she also received her PhD, with the maximum qualification.
+She is also Associate Editor for [rOpenSci](https://ropensci.org/blog/2019/01/31/more_editors/), often acting as Editor in Chief.

-From 2013 to early 2019, I held a PhD scholarship and a Postdoc position at [INGAR CONICET-UTN](http://www.ingar.santafe-conicet.gov.ar/), under the supervision of Prof. Aldo Vecchietti.
-During 2018, I was an Assistant Lecturer at [Universidad Tecnologica Nacional (UTN)](https://www.frsf.utn.edu.ar/), in Santa Fe (Argentina), at the [Department of Information Systems Engineering](https://www.frsf.utn.edu.ar/institucional/departamentos/departamento-ingenieria-en-sistemas-de-informacion).
-On the same year, I funded [R-Ladies Santa Fe](https://www.meetup.com/rladies-santa-fe/).
+From 2013 to early 2019, she held a PhD scholarship and a Postdoc position at [INGAR CONICET-UTN](http://www.ingar.santafe-conicet.gov.ar/), under the supervision of Prof. Aldo Vecchietti.
+During 2018, Dr Vidoni was an Assistant Lecturer at [Universidad Tecnologica Nacional (UTN)](https://www.frsf.utn.edu.ar/), in Santa Fe (Argentina), at the [Department of Information Systems Engineering](https://www.frsf.utn.edu.ar/institucional/departamentos/departamento-ingenieria-en-sistemas-de-informacion).
+On the same year, she funded [R-Ladies Santa Fe](https://www.meetup.com/rladies-santa-fe/).

-My research interests are focused on empirical Software Engineering, requirements engineering and agile methodologies.
-I enjoy working on inter-disciplinary teams and applying dynamic approaches to teaching.
+Dr Vidoni's main research interests are mining software repositories, technical debt, agile methodologies and software development; empirical software engineering when applied to data science.
+Dr Vidoni also enjoys working on inter-disciplinary teams, and is currently part of international collaborations with researchers from Germany, Canada and Argentina.

 <br/>

-_I’m actively recruiting HDR students; this includes Master by Research and PhD; also looking for Honours students.
-Please contact me if you are interested and have strong interests in software engineering research, e.g., Empirical Software Engineering, agility, software architecture, requirements engineering and quality attributes.
-I'm also working on Operational Research, but this requires students with strong math foundations and Software Engineering knowledge._
+_Dr Vidoni is actively recruiting HDR students; this includes Master by Research and PhD; also looking for Honours students.
+Please write an email if you are interested and have strong interests in my areas of research._